 Family Therapy For Addiction

-Clinically Reviewed on May 13, 2022 by Dr Alexander Lapa (Psychiatrist).
+Clinically Reviewed on December 12, 2023 by Dr Robert Lutaaya.
 All information on this page has been reviewed and verified by a certified addiction professional.

 Family therapy is a type of psychological counselling designed to help family members improve their communication with each other and to resolve their conflicts.
 This kind of therapy can help multiple people within the same sessions as you can include partners, children, parents, or anyone who is being affected by the issue at hand.